Mozambican Civil War: Independence

 In April 1974, Portugal's longstanding Estado Novo political order was dismantled as a result of the Carnation Revolution.
 The revolution also brought to power a military junta known as the Armed Forces Movement, which was committed to divesting itself of the colonies and ending the increasingly costly African wars.
 The turmoil in the metropole was mirrored by increasing instability in Mozambique and a further weakening of Portugal's grip on its East African colony.
 Various new political parties were formed in Mozambique, including several by FRELIMO splinter factions, during the following months in anticipation of multi-party elections.
 However, FRELIMO insisted on being recognised as the sole legitimate representative of the new Mozambican nation.
 It rejected proposals for multi-party elections and took advantage of the chaos in the Portuguese military establishment to intensify its guerrilla campaign.
 In early September 1974, Portugal announced it was acceding to FRELIMO's request.
 No elections were going to be held in Mozambique; instead, after a nine-month transition period, the positions of local government would simply be handed to FRELIMO officials.

 The Portuguese decision to effect a transfer to power to FRELIMO, without a local referendum or elections, was greeted with intense trepidation by Portugal's traditional Cold War allies: South Africa, Rhodesia, and the United States.
 The US government predicted that an independent Mozambique under the direction of FRELIMO would be heavily influenced by the Soviet bloc.
 Black opposition movements in South Africa declared that they would bring FRELIMO officials to address rallies being held near Durban, Johannesburg, and at the University of Northern Transvaal.
 The South African authorities banned the demonstrations, but activists proceeded anyway in defiance of the police.
 By the end of the year, sixty people had been arrested for organising pro-FRELIMO rallies.

 In Mozambique, the announcement sparked an uprising by right-wing elements in the white population, joined by disgruntled veterans of the colonial army and some black Mozambicans outraged by FRELIMO's pending unilateral assumption of power.
 The rebels appealed to South Africa and Rhodesia for military assistance to preempt the installation of a FRELIMO government.
 However, South African prime minister B. J. Vorster was unwilling to intervene, fearing condemnation from the international community for any interference with the decolonisation process in a neighbouring country.
-Rhodesian prime minister Ian Smith was more sympathetic to the rebels' cause but felt that he would unable to act without the guarantee of South African support.
+Rhodesian prime minister Ian Smith was more sympathetic to the rebels' cause but felt that he would be unable to act without the guarantee of South African support.
 The uprising was eventually crushed after four days by an unlikely coalition of Portuguese and FRELIMO forces.

 On 25 June 1975 Mozambique formally gained independence from Portugal, with FRELIMO Leader Samora Machel becoming President of the People's Republic of Mozambique.